Pedestrian scramble: In Canada

 Vancouver was one of the first cities worldwide to use the concept at individual locations.

+Saskatoon had scramble crossings starting in the 1960s, along 21st Street at 2nd Avenue, 3rd Avenue, 1st Avenue, and College Drive.
+In spring of 1986, the last of them were abolished.

 London, Ontario, had a scramble crossing in the 1960s at the intersection of Clarence and King streets.
 In Toronto, the intersection of Yonge Street and Dundas Street, the location of Sankofa Square, has the city's first installed scramble intersection and has since been joined by two more on Bloor Street at Yonge and Bay Streets in the downtown area.
 In 2015, Toronto has eliminated the Bay and Bloor scramble crossing after an evaluation study found 'modest positive benefits for pedestrians' and 'negative impacts to vehicular traffic'.
 The staff report also noted that sideswipe collisions at Bay and Bloor have more than doubled and rear-end type crashes have increased by 50% “likely due to increased driver frustration”.
 Kingston, Ontario, has a scramble crosswalk at the corners of Union Street and University Avenue to increase the safety of Queen's University students.

+Quebec City also has a few pedestrian scramble intersections.
+Many intersections in Montreal, especially near downtown, activate the walk signal in all four directions at the same time, effectively creating pedestrian scrambles.

 Calgary has two pedestrian scrambles in the Eau Claire neighbourhood.
 St. Albert, Alberta, has installed a test pedestrian scramble as of the end of May 2017.
-Edmonton has four as part of a pilot project, with plans for a fifth by early December.
-Quebec City and Banff also have a few pedestrian scramble intersections.
-Many intersections in Montreal, especially near downtown, activate the walk signal in all four directions at the same time, effectively creating pedestrian scrambles.
+Banff also have a few pedestrian scramble intersections.

+In 2018, Edmonton had four as part of a pilot project (two on Jasper Avenue; two on Whyte Avenue, with plans for a fifth at Rogers Place to be installed later that year.
+In 2021 another was installed at Gateway Boulevard and Whyte Avenue.
+But it was announced in March 2026 that at least some of them would be removed to allow the city's buses to run quicker.
+In Canada right turns are allowed on red lights when it is safe to do so and after coming to a complete stop, unless signs say otherwise, so scramble crossings may be more than usually desired.